Swiss bank account

 Opening a bank account in Switzerland: advantages

-There are many reasons why successful investors consider opening a Swiss account a profitable decision:
+There are many reasons why successful investors consider opening a Swiss bank account a profitable decision:

-• Political stability: the country is regarded as one of the safest places to store and grow wealth
+• Political stability: Switzerland is regarded as one of the safest places to store and grow wealth.

 Opening a bank account in Switzerland